-- and environmental accessibility adaptations) may be counted twice in both categories. - 6.
+- the provider is not counted twice in the total number of contracted providers in any given PNA Provider Category. - 5.
 A provider may appear in two different provider groups.
 For example, a cardiologist who also serves as a PCP to some members may be listed both as a PCP in the "Primary Care" provider group, and as a specialist in the "Specialists" provider group.
 A hospital that also provide waitlist beds may be included twice under separate Provider Groups under "Acute Services" as well as "LTSS Providers." - a.
 Providers of Non-Emergency Medical Transportation and Non-Emergency Transportation (NEMT/NET) shall always be counted in two different provider groups: LTSS Providers, where network adequacy shall be assessed based on the appropriate members in managed LTSS; and Other, where network adequacy shall be assessed based on all members.
-The Health Plan shall either include the same set of NEMT/NET providers in both categories, or different sub-sets based on whether it contracts with NEMT/NET providers who exclusively serve LTSS or non-LTSS populations. - 7.
-Duplications are only allowed in the statewide metrics reported for providers who belong in two or more distinct provider groups. - K) Providers who offer telehealth-based services may be included under the following circumstances: - The key role of telehealth in the context of a provider network adequacy analysis is to close network gaps, as opposed to infection control or alternative options for communication, although these are key advantages in other contexts.
+The Health Plan shall either include the same set of NEMT/NET providers in both categories, or different sub-sets based on whether it contracts with NEMT/NET providers who exclusively serve LTSS or non-LTSS populations. - 6.
+Duplications are only allowed in the statewide metrics reported for providers who belong in two or more distinct provider groups. - H) Providers who offer telehealth-based services may be included under the following circumstances: - The key role of telehealth in the context of a provider network adequacy analysis is to close network gaps, as opposed to infection control or alternative options for communication, although these are key advantages in other contexts.
 Therefore, telehealth may be used in this report predominantly to close gaps or enhance the provider network.

 - 2. Telehealth shall only be used to close network gaps for the provider types/types of services only for services that can be rendered via telehealth. - 3.
 Rules for classifying/counting providers also apply to telehealth providers with some key distinctions. - 4.
 Telehealth may be used to close gaps on neighbor islands, or in rural areas on Oahu.
 Therefore, a given provider in an urban area on one island willing to provide telehealth services in an urban area on another island may be included twice even within a given provider group.
 However, if the provider is located on the same island, the provider may only be counted twice if they are located in an urban area, but additionally providing services via telehealth to members in a rural part of the island (and vice versa). - 5.
 In all these instances, the statewide metrics must deduplicate providers within a single provider group. - 6.
 For the purposes of this report, a given provider may only serve via telehealth on a single second island than the one on which they reside.
 In other words, a given provider may not be used to close network gaps on more than two islands for the purposes of this report even if they in theory can provide telehealth services statewide, to proxy a consideration for a given provider's capacity.
-If the provider is located outside Hawaii, they may only serve a single island via telehealth. - L) The Health Plan shall parse the member population into the following groups: - 1.
+If the provider is located outside Hawaii, they may only serve a single island via telehealth. - 7.
+Providers with these services available will be labeled as Yes/No for the following categories: - PROV_PHYISICAL (all physical services and/or physical services but based out of state - e.g. DME/PERS) (Y/N) - PROV_VIRTUAL (in state telehealth provider and/or provider is physically in state but only provides telehealth (so not counted in physical network) (Y/N)

+- I) The Health Plan shall parse the member population into the following groups: - 1.
 All Total member population as of the first day of the reporting period - 2.
 By age as of the first day of the reporting period into: